TheIdentitySelector/thiss-ds-js/docs/using-saa.rst

 Event signalling that the end user has granted storage access persmission
 =========================================================================

-When an advanced integration exposes the persistence service checkbox, and an end user clicks on it and grants storage access, the persistence service will emit a post-message event with id `storage-access-granted`, that the top level host site can listen to, for example to retrieve persisted entities, now that they can access them.
+When an advanced integration exposes the persistence service checkbox, and an end user clicks on it, is prompted for storage access permission, and grants it, the persistence service will emit a message event (managed with post-robot) with id `storage-access-granted`, that the top level host site can listen to, for example to retrieve persisted entities, now that they can access them.
 For example:

 .. code-block:: js